Protests to give new turn to Egypt revolution

 Even without international intervention, Badr argued, the weight of opinion could embarrass Mursi into stepping aside.
 Others say that at least it might push him to listen to them.

-"It is a new factor, this kind of mobilizing effort with the numbers of folks involved," said U.S. pollster James Zogby.
+"It is a new factor, this kind of mobilising effort with the numbers of folks involved," said U.S. pollster James Zogby.
 "We don't know where it's going, but we're clearly turning a page.

 "This is a revolution still to be resolved."